johnnycyberseed/ibm-zk/pages/DLIBATCH.md

 		- [[AmHat]] — `SYS2.IMS.PROCLIB(DLIBATCH)`
 		-
 -
-- DONE Unpack the mystery of the similarly named PSB from [[AmHat]].
+- DONE Unpack the mystery of the similarly named PSB from AmHat.
 	- The JCL mechanics for executing a procedure like DLIBATCH (i.e. that itself invokes a program handing _that_ a program to execute.)
 		- https://chatgpt.com/share/e/688e9db8-de90-8001-9044-99259e8bc47f
 	- Mapping the flow from offline/batch program through IMS